Private school fees: are you ready for the VAT hike in January?

 The taxman has imposed some strict rules on gift-giving to prevent families from avoiding inheritance tax.
 Anyone is permitted to give away up to £3,000 in tax-free gifts each year.
 However, anything above this limit is classified as a "potentially-exempt transfer".
 In other words, it is only free from inheritance tax if the gift-giver survives for seven years after making the gift.

-There are some exceptions to this.
-For example, "gifts from surplus income" are not subject to inheritance tax – no matter how large the amount.
-To qualify, the giver must be able to prove the gift has come from income rather than capital.
+There are some exceptions.
+For example, "gifts from surplus income" are not subject to inheritance tax, no matter how large the amount.
+But to qualify, the gift-giver must be able to prove the gift has come from income rather than capital.
 What’s more, the gift must not impact the giver’s quality of life.

-“Most schools offer discounts for siblings or staff members, and some have lower fees if you do specific jobs, such as the clergy or armed forces,” Cole explains.
-It’s also worth finding out whether there are any scholarships on offer, if your child excels academically or in an area like sport, art or music.
+Some schools offer discounts for siblings and the children of staff members.
+You might also qualify if you work in a particular job, such as the clergy or armed forces.
+Another thing that’s worth finding out is whether there are any scholarships on offer.
+You may be able to access one if your child excels academically or in an area like sport, art or music.

 If you don’t currently have children in private school but are planning for the future, you could consider investing some money in a stocks and shares ISA.
-You would need a decent time horizon ahead of you to ride out any short-term volatility, though.
-Coles recommends five to 10 years.
+You would need a decent time horizon ahead of you to ride out any short-term volatility though – ideally 5-10 years.

 It’s worth mentioning that you would need to use up some of your own annual ISA allowance to do this rather than opening a junior ISA in your child’s name.
 This is because you can only contribute £9,000 per year to a junior ISA, and the money cannot be withdrawn until the child turns 18.